Find out what’s on in Saitama this weekend with the best Saitama event list on the web. If its on in Saitama, its on insaitama.com!

 Japanese Monkey Onsen at Chikozan Park | SAYAMA

-Monkey Onsen at Chikozan Park Zoo in Sayama – The Chikozan Park Zoo opened their Monkey Hot spring for 2017 on November 23rd.
+Monkey Onsen at Chikozan Park Zoo in Sayama – The Chikozan Park Zoo usually opens their Monkey Hot spring each year on November 23rd, a Japanese national holiday.
+It normally runs until the end of March.
 It is in the usual monkey enclosure toward the back of the park beside the open space.

 Chikozan Monkey Onsen

-Jigokudani Yaenkoen it may not be, but if you would like to see some monkeys enjoying a hotspring this winter, Chikozan is one of the few places you can in the Greater Tokyo area (on select days).
+Jigokudani Yaenkoen it is not, not even close, but if you would like to see some monkeys enjoying a hot spring this winter, Chikozan is one of the few places you can in the Greater Tokyo area (on select days).
 The season is quite long too, as the monkey onsen will run until the end of March.
 However, you can’t see them everyday of the week.
-The monkey hotspring is on at weekends and two weekdays each week.
+The monkey hot spring is on at weekends and two weekdays each week.
 The weekdays change week on week.
 You can see the full schedule here; the monkey with a blue background indicates the days the monkey onsen is running.

 Chikozan Monkey Onsen Times